kodecocodes/i9t/introducing-app-search/introducing-app-search.markdown

 There are many unique ways to bubble up content to your users.
 Think outside the box and remember to educate your users about this powerful function.

-To find out more about app search, be sure to watch _Session 709 - Introducing Search APIs_ from WWDC 2015 (<http://apple.co/1gvlfGi>).
-The [App Search Programming Guide](http://apple.co/1J0WBs1) (http://apple.co/1J0WBs1) is also an excellent reference for implementing search in your own apps.
+To find out more about app search, be sure to watch _Session 709 - Introducing Search APIs_ from WWDC 2015 ([apple.co/1gvlfGi](http://apple.co/1gvlfGi)).
+The App Search Programming Guide ([apple.co/1J0WBs1](http://apple.co/1J0WBs1)) is also an excellent reference for implementing search in your own apps.

 Finally, if your app has a web counterpart, then jump straight in to the next chapter of this book, "Your App On The Web".
 You'll learn more about indexing the content that is available publicly, both on the web and within your app.